how to smoke weed

 How to Put Out a Joint

 Many pre-rolled joints available at your local dispensary come with a convenient canister.
 To extinguish the joint you can simply put it back in the glass or plastic container it came in.
-When closed, it eliminates the available oxygen and the joint will simply snuff out on its own.

 These tubes are super effective as the lack of oxygen will extinguish the joint while conserving more of the cannabis.
 By extinguishing it like a cigarette you run the risk of losing the whole lit end and any of the cannabis that can sometimes remain attached.